DC0708/dchawla-portfolio/project.md

 ## Part 2

-After going through lots of discussion and thinking, and to make sure to concentrate on a particular cause and not deviate a lot so that the user understands the story related to taking a ride.
+After going through lots of thinking and discussion, to make sure to concentrate on a particular cause and not deviate a lot so that the user understands the story related to taking a ride.
 It was decided to pursue the following story or steps in order to make aware of a common person of the the incidents created due to bad quality of rides by uber and lyft.

 1. Present the current situation detailing how big the current business of uber and ride is!
 2. Understanding via a survey amongst the regular cab riders, the most important concerns related to cab rides.